abourramouss/cloudpathlib-lithops-adapter/README.md

 This repository contains the Lithops S3 Client Adapter, which allows the cloudpathlib library to interface with Lithops storage abstraction for cloud object storage services like Minio.

-[WARNING]This code is experimental.
-It is possible that to contain bugs or inconsistencies with the expected behavior of both the Lithops framework and cloudpathlib.[!WARNING]
+[!WARNING]This code is experimental.
+It is possible that to contain bugs or inconsistencies with the expected behavior of both the Lithops framework and cloudpathlib.

 ## Getting Started